HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

           function withdraw(bytes32 signPubKey, bytes32 vrf1, bytes1 vrf2, uint256 amount) external;

      Withdraw (unstake) a previously assigned stake.<br>
-     Vrf key is split in two separate parameters, being longer than 32 bytes.
+     Vrf key is split in two separate parameters, being longer than 32 bytes.<br>
+     The amount is added to the balance of the sender of the transaction.

 - stakeTotal